What are the Latest ACA Reporting Changes and Deadlines?

 • U.S. Territory Form W–2VI (Virgin Islands Wage and Tax Statement)

 There have always been fines attached to late filing with all of these forms.
-However, the amount has increased to $290 per W-2 from $250 (even if they are mailed in paper format and should have been sent electronically).
+However, the amount has increased to $247.50 per day for each 1094 and 1095-C form for the 2024 reporting tax year (or $2,970 annualized per form).

 Updated Affordability Percentage and Penalties